Capturing Gaze Shifts for Guidance: Cross-Modal Fusion Enhancement for VLM Hallucination Mitigation: Introduction

 In summary, our main contributions are three-fold: \begin{itemize}[leftmargin=*] \item We introduce a novel mechanism that captures a holistic view of salient visual regions while effectively mitigating the visual attention sink problem.
-This mechanism pre-computes a task-relevant visual saliency map prior to decoding by tracking positive shifts in visual attention, i.e., ``gaze shifts'', as the VLM processes information-rich words in a user query. \item We propose GIFT, a lightweight inference-time hallucination mitigation method that leverages the precomputed saliency map to guide visual attention enhancement while proportionally scaling attention to query tokens to preserve cross-modal fusion balance. \item We show that GIFT consistently mitigates hallucination across VLM architectures and model sizes, achieving gains of up to 20.7\% on CHAIR, 15.9\% on MMHal-Bench, and 3.0\% improvement on POPE, while preserving general vision-language performance with low computational overhead.
-Extensive ablation studies further validate the contribution of each component. \end{itemize}
+This mechanism pre-computes a task-relevant visual saliency map prior to decoding by tracking positive shifts in visual attention, i.e., ``gaze shifts'', as the VLM processes information-rich words in a user query. \item We propose GIFT, a lightweight inference-time hallucination mitigation method that leverages the precomputed saliency map to guide visual attention enhancement while proportionally scaling attention to query tokens to preserve cross-modal fusion balance.\footnote{Code is available at https://github.com/amazon-science/GIFT} \item We demonstrate that GIFT consistently mitigates hallucination across VLM architectures and model sizes, achieving gains of up to 20.7\% on CHAIR, 15.9\% on MMHal-Bench, and 3.0\% on POPE, while preserving general vision-language performance with low computational overhead.
+Extensive ablation studies validate component contributions and robustness to hyperparameter selection. \end{itemize}